 A lot of people don’t do live streams or go and create like a digital product on it.
 There are just so many things that you could do.

-Jewel: Go through the comments of those peoples videos that they already created videos on and see what they didn’t answer.
-See what the questions that people are asking that weren’t answered.
+Jewel: Go through the comments of those people’s videos that they already created videos on and see what they didn’t answer.
+See what questions people were asking that weren’t answered.
 There’s a common question or create videos on all those other questions.
 You can do that too.

 Jerry: So, it sounds like we’re talking a lot about mindset here that you see a world of opportunity, you’ll always be guided into an opportunity that’s just right for you to just create where it’s needed regardless of how others are doing it.

 Auret: Yeah, just create the space that you want to be in.